TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 # Admin dashboard

+I have an admin dashboard that lets me edit and manage the blob.

 ## Password

-I have an admin dashboard where I can edit the blob.
-It's password-protected, so that other people can't use it.

-I have a password input at the top of the page.
+It's password-protected.
+There's a password input at the top of the page.

 ```html
 <input